TimmyElTaco/CS50-final-project/README.md

 >CSS, HTML, JavaScript, Python, Flask, Jinja.

 ## Explanation of the project
-My final project is a website with the goal of help the old people with the reminders, see the most recent news about the health and if they are from Mexico are allow to see a calendar for the deliver of the support from the goverment.
+My final project is a website aimed at assisting the elderly with reminders, providing access to the latest health-related news, and allowing individuals from Mexico to view a government support calendar.

 ### Validation